Husband accused of killing wife with plastic bag in Spartanburg Co. - NewsBreak

 Spartanburg County deputies responded Friday at 1:30 p.m. to the 200 block of Ranier Drive for a possible overdose.

-Once they arrived on scene, they found a woman dead and an unresponsive man.
+Once they arrived on the scene, they found a woman dead and an unresponsive man.

 The Spartanburg County Coroner’s Office identified the woman as Patricia Lucas Berry, 65.